omkargavhane/omkargavhane/README.md

 ### 👋 Hi there , I’m Omkar Gavhane
 - 👀 I’m interested in Software Development and Computer Security
 - 🌱 I’m currently learning ML, System Design, and Secure MPC
-- :handshake: I’m looking to collaborate on a Project Related to ML Security and Cryptography
+- :handshake: I’m looking to collaborate on a Project Related to ML Security and Applied Cryptography
 - 📫 How to reach me omkar.g.1998@gmail.com / omkar_2111mc08@iitp.ac.in
 - :pray: Thanks for Visiting